tauplatform/rhodes_lib_examples/README.md

 4. if you want to link library and bundle into your already exist Android project make next steps( skip this step for Native_Android - it already prepared for rhodes lib and bundle):

-You should make /app/libs folder if it not exists and also /app/src/main/assets/ - make it by self or make from Android Studio: right menu button on app item and -> new -> folder -> Assests Folder
+You should make /app/libs folder if it doesn't exist and also /app/src/main/assets/ - make it by self or make from Android Studio: right menu button on app item and -> new -> folder -> Assests Folder

 Prepare lib and bundle by rake commands (see above)